NLthijs48/home-assistant-configuration/screenshots/README.md

 # Screenshots

+These are currently outdated, everything has been moved to the new sections UI and upgraded!

 In this folder you can find screenshots of complete dashboard tabs.
 For specific features and their details see the relevant `features/<feature>/ui/` [folder](/features) for more detailed screenshots.

 ## Home